aliansgp/STM32_LCD16x2/README.md

 After that we set E_Pin, 1, to say to LCD that we sending data, read the pins! and give LCD some time, then set E_Pin to 0.

 ### LCD_send_string(char *str) :
-This function give a string, select characters and send them to LCD_send_data function.
+This function get a string, select string characters and send them to LCD_send_data function.

 ### LCD_cur(int row, int col) :
 Select curser location with command.<sub>(READ datasheet to know how it works)</sub>